skip to content

 Research

-Professor Burke’s research area is in the application of new digital technology to social systems.
-She is interested in how digital technology impacts on the person and the need for new digital frameworks that will help to analyse digital research in the future.
+Professor Burke’s research centres on the application of digital technology to social systems, particularly focusing on AI regulation and safety.
+She is interested in how digital technology impacts individuals and advocates for the development of new frameworks to support digital research in the future.

 Publications